IBM-Bluemix-Docs/mobilepush/push_step_4.md

 - Sound: Indicates a sound clip to be played on the receipt of a notification.
 Supports default or the name of a sound resource that is bundled in the app.
 - Interactive category: Specify the category for interactive notifications.
 Ensure that this is the same string you have provided to SDK.
 - Icon: Specify the name of the icon to display for the notification.
 Ensure that you have packaged the icon in the `res/drawable` folder, with the client application.
 - Time to live: This value is set in seconds.
-If this parameter is not specified, the FCM server stores the message for four weeks and will try to deliver.
+If this parameter is not specified, the FCM server stores the message for four weeks and will try to deliver the message.
 The validity expires after four weeks.
 The possible value range is 0 - 2,419,200 seconds.
 - Visibility: You can choose to set the notification visibility option to either `public` or `private`.
    - The `private` option restricts public viewing and you can choose to enable it if your device is secure with a pin or pattern, and the notification setting is set to **Hide sensitive notification content**.
 When the visibility is set as `private`, a `redact` field must be mentioned.
 Only the content that is specified in the `redact` field shows up on a secure locked screen on the device.
    - The `public` option would render the notifications to be freely read.